Caled0/PortWatcher/README.md

   - mutt for email (sudo apt-get insatll mutt)

 Note: SMTP email must be setup and working on the box (ie. sendmail working)

+This program is free to use/modify/stick-up-your-arse™ no warranty or any expectation that this actually works (it does work) is provided, use at own skill.